EV Charging Network RFID Cards in Australia

 Some EV apps allow you to add any RFID Card or Tag for EV Charging

-There are over 30 EV charging networks across the continent of Australia.
+There are many EV charging networks across the continent of Australia.
 3 of the large networks offer autocharge, starting automatically when you plug in.
 Half let you add and use your own single RFID card or tag, to activate them.
 Some have credit card terminals, some use QR codes to a portal, most have an app, some a combination of methods.

 These EV charging networks in Australia offer RFID cards for EV Charging, or let you add your own RFID card, which is great, as you can keep them in your car and use them to activate the charger without your phone.